All About The Water Cycle - How Does It Work?

 Due to that, they bring more damaging winds, extreme rainfalls, and higher storm surges on the shore.
 This causes damage and even loss of coastal life.

-Over the last years since 1970, the damage caused by the said disasters has increased by about 10%.
-And this is expected to get stronger in the future because of climate change.
-If human activities continue, the said phenomenon will likely happen sooner than later.
+Over the last years since 1970, the damage caused by disasters has increased by about 10%.
+This is expected to get stronger in the future because of climate change.
+If human activities continue, the phenomenon will likely happen sooner.

 4. What does that have to do with wildfires?

 Now that the precipitation is unpredictable, drought will always be around the corner.
-And because of that, wildfire would likely happen, drying out the land, killing the plant life, and making the area a tinderbox.
+Because of that, wildfire would likely happen, drying out the land, killing the plant life, and making the area a tinderbox.

-Honestly, it is expected for disasters to happen.
+Honestly, it is expected that disasters will happen.
 It is a natural phenomenon occurring here on the planet.
 But because of the unguarded human activities, specifically the burning of fossil fuels, the atmospheric temperature increased, causing a devastating impact on the water cycle.

 Climate change is real, and it is happening.
 It is now in the hands of humans, the planet's faith.
 If the word and the news were spread about this change, it would be possible to stop the damage and save the Earth.